 In order to receive a degree from the Alberta College of Art + Design, students must complete at least 50% of the total number of credits required for their program, including their final 30 credits, in attendance at ACAD.
 For this reason, Advanced Standing applicants will normally receive a maximum of two years transfer credit for equivalent study at another institution.
 In exceptional cases this requirement may be waived at the discretion of the Chair of the School.
-Exceptions to this final 30-credit residency requirement will be made for students completing liberal studies courses at another post-secondary institution in order to satisfy ACAD BFA and BDes program requirements.
+Exceptions to this final 30-credit residency requirement will be made for students completing Critical and Creative Studies